MillenniumFalcon1097/showexif/readme.md

    ```bash
    python showexif.py -imgdir [YOUR_PHOTO_DIR]
    ```
-3. By default the RAW photos are saved in `tmp`.
+3. By default the JPEG files converted from RAW photos are saved in `tmp`.
 If you don't need them, use
    ```bash
    python showexif.py -nocache
    ```
-   This will remove all files in `tmp` dir.
+   This will remove all files in `tmp` dir after generating new JPEG images.
-4. You can specify those params at the same time.
+4. You can specify those params mentioned above at the same time.

 ### TODO
-- [X] Accept RAW file and JPEG file as input.
-- [X] Adaptable for any width and height images.
-- [X] Can be run by CLI.

 - [X] Fix the bug when convert RAW to JPEG, the Exif data somehow get lost.